-This free telling time anchor chart can be used as a poster or an insert for a math notebook.
+These free telling time anchor charts are math tools that can be used as a poster or an insert for a math notebook.

 We hope this free teaching resource will be a great addition to your study of how to tell time in your classroom.

-We have created this telling time anchor chart to include words that are commonly encountered in a unit on telling time.
+Next, there are telling time anchor charts that include words that are commonly encountered in a unit on telling time.

 Along with printing as a poster or inserting in a math notebook, you might also print on card stock and laminate this chart.
 The laminated chart can then be placed at a center when you are using a time game for review throughout the year.